3santree/3santree.github.io/content/post/build-golang-c2-01/index.md

 }
 ```

-Now let's what our final program looks like
+Now let's see what our final program looks like

 ![](final.png)